learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 ## Random Student Survey

-Now if we survey a random group of students about size of their classes, and compute the mean, according to the paradox, we would observe that the average class is much bigger than 23.7.
-Howcome !!!
+Now we performed a survey on a random group of students about size of their classes, and compute the mean, according to the paradox, we observed that the average class is much bigger than 23.7.
+How did this happen?
 Let's see this in action below:

 First, let's compute a distribution as a likely observation by students, where the probability associated with each class size is “biased” by the number of students in the class.
-Perform following tasks to introduce this biasness.
+Perform following tasks to introduce this bias.

-* For each class size x, multiply the class probability by x, the number of students who observe that class size.
+* For each class size $x$, multiply the class probability by $x$, the number of students who observe that particular class size
 * Get the sum for biased class size sum

-The result is a new Pmf that represents the biased distribution.
+The result is a new PMF that represents the biased distribution.

 ```python